May 24, 2017 03:13PM

 “Now I can see life with a different color,” Montoya says.
 “Yes, I have cancer, but it’s like I have the flu.
 I’m OK right now.
 I don’t know what will happen with me tomorrow.
 But you never know what will happen tomorrow—or in a couple of weeks.”

-Instead, he says he’s using the diagnosis as a reminder to enjoy life, and his family, friends, work, and the connections he makes with
+Instead, he says he’s using the diagnosis as a reminder to enjoy life, and his family, friends, work, and the connections he makes with new people.

 “I don’t want to think any bad things,” Montoya says.
 “I have a future, a plan.
 I know what I want.
 I have dreams and I am working toward my dreams.”